-The outlet initialization delay determines how long the PX device waits before providing power to all outlets during power cycling or after recovering from a temporary power loss.
+The outlet initialization delay determines how long the PX3TS device waits before providing power to all outlets during power cycling or after recovering from a temporary power loss.
 This is useful in cases where power may not initially be stable after being restored, or when UPS batteries may be charging.

-- To set the initialization delay for all outlets: - 1.
-Click the PDU folder.
+► To set the initialization delay for all outlets:

 Note: The folder is named "my PX" by default.
 The name can be customized.
-See Naming the PDU (on page 131).
+See Naming the PDU (on page 132).